Etymology of Edinburgh: Dunedin

 Edinburgh has also been known as Dunedin, deriving from the Scottish Gaelic, Dùn Èideann.
 Dunedin, New Zealand, was originally called "New Edinburgh" and is still nicknamed the "Edinburgh of the South".

+Edina

+Scots poets Robert Burns and Robert Fergusson sometimes used a poetic form of the city's name, Edina, for example, Robert Burns' Address to Edinburgh, "Edina!
+Scotia's darling seat!/All hail thy palaces and tow'rs", and some other works.

+Festival City

+This name originates from the number of festivals which are held in the city notably the Edinburgh International Festival and Edinburgh Fringe Festival.

 Other nicknames

-The Scots poets Robert Burns and Robert Fergusson sometimes used a poetic form of the city's name, Edina, in their work.
 Ben Jonson described it as Britaine's other eye, and Sir Walter Scott referred to the city as yon Empress of the North.

 Other Scots dialect variants include Embra, or Embro and Edinburrie.